The Importance of Presentation Skills in the Workplace

 If you are not well presented, with respect to clothes, hair, shoes, paperwork, etc., people will notice and it will have an impact.

-5. Show you Care
+5. Show You Care

 Your excitement for the topic is basic.
 If you appear to be disinterested in the topic you are discussing about, your audience will pick up on this.

-6. Be Organized
+6. Be Organised

 8. Get a Grip on your Nerves